r-json/Group-3_AI-Sperm-Analysis/PROJECT_SUMMARY.md

 ## 📋 Executive Summary

 This project presents a comprehensive AI-assisted diagnostic system for male fertility assessment through automated sperm morphology classification.
-Developed by Group 3, BSCS 3-1N at Polytechnic University of the Philippines, the system leverages state-of-the-art deep learning techniques to provide objective, reproducible sperm morphology analysis.
+Developed by Agarin, L., Rosel, A., & Sanchez, A., BSCS 2-1N at Polytechnic University of the Philippines, the system leverages state-of-the-art deep learning techniques to provide objective, reproducible sperm morphology analysis.

 ## 🎯 Project Objectives